fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

    * - value
      - The current value of the configuration item.
 This is not included when defining a set of default configuration in, for example, a plugin.

-Of the above properties of a configuration item *type*, *default* and *description* are mandatory, all other may be omitted.
+Of the above properties of a configuration item *type*, *default* and *description* are mandatory, all others are optional.

 Types
 ~~~~~